 - Sign in with your Microsoft Account.

 - Expand a registered Surface model for which you want to make a repair order.

 - Choose “Will not turn on” from the “Issue type” options.

 - Describe your issue in the textbox and click Next.

-- Follow the instruction to fill out your shipping address and other information.
+- Follow the instructions to fill out your shipping address and other information.